Abaxis, Inc. Charter of the Audit Committee of the Board of Directors

 This Charter specifies the scope of the responsibilities of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Abaxis, Inc. (the “Company”) and the manner in which those responsibilities shall be performed, including its structure, processes and membership requirements.

-The Committee shall comprise three or more directors selected by the Board, each of whom shall satisfy the independence and experience requirements of The Nasdaq Stock Market.
-In addition, the Committee shall not include any member who:
+The Committee shall comprise three or more directors selected by the Board, each of whom shall satisfy the independence and financial literacy requirements of the SEC and The Nasdaq Stock Market, including any exceptions permitted by such requirements, as applicable to Committee members as in effect from time to time, when and as required by the SEC and The Nasdaq Stock Market.

 The members of the Committee shall be appointed by the Board and shall serve until their successors are duly elected and qualified or their earlier resignation or removal.
 Any member of the Committee may be replaced by the Board.
 Unless a chairman is elected by the full Board, the members of the Committee may designate a chairman by majority vote of the full Committee membership.